-9. Observe the entity has posted, on its premises and website, the notice required by R.S.
+B. Observe that the entity has posted, on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

 The required notice is properly posted on the District's premises.
 The District does not have a website.